pinax-network/antelope-token-api/README.md

 | GET <br>`text/plain` | `/health` | Checks database connection |
 | GET <br>`text/plain` | `/metrics` | [Prometheus](https://prometheus.io/) metrics |

+## GraphQL

+Go to `/graphql` for a GraphIQL interface.

 ## Requirements

 - [ClickHouse](clickhouse.com/), databases should follow a `{chain}_tokens_{version}` naming scheme.
 Database tables can be setup using the [`schema.sql`](./schema.sql) definitions created by the [`create_schema.sh`](./create_schema.sh) script.
 - A [Substream sink](https://substreams.streamingfast.io/reference-and-specs/glossary#sink) for loading data into ClickHouse.
 We recommend [Substreams Sink ClickHouse](https://github.com/pinax-network/substreams-sink-clickhouse/) or [Substreams Sink SQL](https://github.com/pinax-network/substreams-sink-sql).
-You should use the generated [`protobuf` files](tsp-output/@typespec/protobuf) to build your substream.
+You should use the generated [`protobuf` files](static/@typespec/protobuf) to build your substream.
 This Token API makes use of the [`substreams-antelope-tokens`](https://github.com/pinax-network/substreams-antelope-tokens/) substream.

 ### API stack architecture